Embrace Melanin — the science, beauty and power of your skin | Mela by Giddymoose

 One of the most powerful things you can do for a melanated child is give them language.
 Language for what their skin is, why it looks the way it does, and why it belongs.

-Our Mela educational booklets are designed to do exactly that — accessible, affirming, scientifically grounded resources that normalise the full spectrum of skin colour for children and families.
+The MELA educational booklets are designed to do exactly that — accessible, affirming, scientifically grounded resources that normalise the full spectrum of skin colour for children and families.